Abelian surfaces admitting an (l,l)-endomorphism: Example

 where $a_1$ and $a_2$ are integers.

 Tables \ref{v4table} and \ref{primitivetable} list exactly the possible pairs $(a_1,a_2)$ (up to replacing $x$ by $-x$ and $a_1$ by $-a_1$) such that $f$ is irreducible and its roots satisfy $x\overline{x}=2$, together with all complex principally polarized abelian surfaces of which the endomorphism ring contains a subring isomorphic to $\Z[X]/f$.
-The Galois group of the field $\Q[X]/f$ is $C_2\times C_2$ for $f$ as in Table \ref{v4table} and $D_4$ for $f$ as in Table \ref{primitivetable}.\end{lemma}
+The Galois group of~$f$ is $C_2\times C_2$ for~$f$ as in Table \ref{v4table} and $D_4$ for$f$ as in Table \ref{primitivetable}.\end{lemma}

 \begin{proof} Suppose $x$ is a Weil $2$-number of degree~$4$ and let $\beta=x+2/x=x+\overline{x}$, so $\beta$ is a totally real algebraic integer of degree at most $2$.
 As we have $x^2-\beta x+2=0$, we find that $\beta$ is not rational.
 Let $a_1$ be the trace of the real quadratic integer $\beta$ and $a_2$ its norm.
 Then $f$ as in the lemma is the minimal polynomial of $x$.
-As $x$ is non-real, we find that $\beta^2-8$ is totally negative, which gives upper bounds on the absolute values of $a_1$ and $a_2$.
+As~$x$ is totally non-real, we find that $\beta^2-8$ is totally negative, which gives upper bounds on the absolute values of $a_1$ and $a_2$.
 For all $a_1,a_2$ up to those bounds with $a_1\geq 0$, we checked if $f$ is irreducible and its roots are Weil $2$-numbers.

-For each resulting $a_1$, $a_2$ where $K=\Q[x]$ is a quartic CM-field that does not contain an imaginary quadratic subfield, it turned out that $\Z[x,\overline{x}]$ is its ring of integers, and an algorithm to compute Table~\ref{primitivetable} is given in~\cite{streng}.
+For each resulting $a_1$, $a_2$ where $K=\Q[x]$ is a quartic CM-field that does not contain an imaginary quadratic subfield, it turned out that $\Z[x,\overline{x}]$ is its ring of integers.
+An algorithm to compute Table~\ref{primitivetable} is given in~\cite{streng}, but the constants are too large for provenly correct output.
+We know that there are $8$ curves, and know them numerically to high precision.
+See Table~\ref{primitivetable}.

-For the remaining cases, where $K=\Q[x]$ does contain an imaginary quadratic subfield, the precision needed for the complex analytic method as in~\cite{streng} is not known, so we have to resort to alternative methods.
-The method of Section~\ref{sec:degree4} gives at least one representative of each isomorphism class of principally polarized abelian varieties with the endomorphism~$x$.

-This already allows us to compute Table \ref{v4table} by numerical approximation, without guarantee of correctness, using the same techniques as in~\cite{streng}.